Table Rate Shipping

 • Calls his original rate 1st class

-• Navigates to the Shipping Zone, and clicks Add Shipping Method
+• Navigates to the Shipping Zone, and selects Add Shipping Method

 • Calls his new table 2nd Class